 As part of the Company's research and development activities, we contract with shippers and freight carriers to transfer freight between the Company's transfer hubs in return for cash consideration.
-Transferring freight with the Company's research and development truck fleet are not and will not be considered an output of the Company's ordinary activities.
-Consideration received from such arrangements is presented as other income in the Company's Condensed Consolidated Statement of Operations.
+Transferring freight with the Company's research and development truck fleet are not and will not be considered an output of the Company's anticipated ordinary revenue-generating activities.
+Consideration received from such arrangements is presented as other income in the Company's condensed consolidated statement of operations.